donchev7/site/content/post/2022/2022-10-08-Switch-to-hugo.md

 What I started appreciating about hugo is that it is a **tool**, a single binary that helps you build a static website.
 It is not a framework or a library or plugin.
 There is a real benefit in that.
 It is a tool that you can use to build a website, not a framework that you have to use to build a website.
 Using Gatsby to achieve the same result as hugo requires also using various software dependencies, so I have to keep not only Gatsby but also all those packages maintained, which resulted in a lot of time spent on the website.

-I also have to admit that some of the plugins in the Gatsby ecosystem or of low quality.
+I also have to admit that some of the plugins in the Gatsby ecosystem are of low quality.
 Updating Gatsby sometimes wasn't possible because a plugin was not compatible with the new version.

 With hugo I don't have these problems.